What pressure should my boiler be set at?

 How to check the pressure of other types of boilers

 If you have a water tank and hot water cylinder, you have either a conventional or system boiler.
 In some cases, you will have a pressure gauge on the boiler itself.
-But you might find your pressure gauge near your hot water cylinder, usually near a smaller red vessel.
+But you might find your boiler pressure gauge near your hot water cylinder, usually near a smaller red vessel.

 What’s the right boiler pressure?